Healthcare in Pakistan: Prime Minister National Health Program

 Prime Minister's National Health Program was launched on December 31, 2015.
 It was a state-run health insurance program.
 The main aim of the program is to benefit the Pakistani citizens living under the line of poverty.
 Federal Health Minister was appointed to monitor the process.

 Initially, the program covered 15 districts of the Punjab, Balochistan and the federally administered tribal areas and Islamabad as well.
 Sindh and Khyber Pakhtunkhwa Governments declined to become part of this scheme.
 The free-of-cost treatment was offered for cardiovascular diseases, diabetes, Burma and RTA (life and limb saving treatment, implants, prosthesis).
 It also includes treatment of end-stage renal diseases and dialysis, chronic infections (Hepatitis), organ failure (Hepatic, Renal, Cardiopulmonary) and cancer treatment (chemotherapy, radiotherapy and surgery).

 Until now 3227113 have been enrolled in this program.
 Furthermore, on January 3, 2018, the program was extended to 38 districts including the Gilgit-Baltistan, Azad Jammu and Kashmir along with others.

-Emergence of digital healthcare

-In the last decade, Pakistan has undergone massive digitization in various sectors of economy.
-Introduction of 3G/4G technologies, growing internet penetration, and an emerging startup ecosystem have fueled a new wave of innovation.
-Technology has led to a number of positive changes in healthcare delivery.

-Today, Pakistan has over 12 startups that work on various service areas, from service delivery to finding the right doctor.
-These healthcare companies have not only attracted local audience but also attracted foreign investment.
-60 million Pakistanis have a smartphone, and they can avail healthcare information, book appointment with the doctors, order medicines, and request lab tests from their smartphones.
-This emergence of digital healthcare platforms is making it easy for the people to access the right doctor and enabling them to avail the best healthcare services at their doorsteps.

-In recent times, the startup culture in Pakistan has boomed with many players trying to change the healthcare segment as well.
-These startups are helping patients to buy medicines online, order lab tests and get home sample collection done and maintain medical records so that all patient data & history is stored in one place.
-Beside all these facilities, these startups are also providing the online audio and video consultation services.
+A third-party validation report about the Federal Sehat Sahulat Programme (SSP), commonly known as Health Card, showed that, though it is a cashless programme, 33% of the patients paid from their pockets.